 Information about us

-RTITB.com is a site operated by CAPITB Limited T/A RTITB (We).
+RTITB.com is a site operated by RTITB Limited (We).
 We are registered in England and Wales under company number 02476398 and have our registered office at:

 Accessing our site

 Access to our site is permitted on a temporary basis, and we reserve the right to withdraw or amend the service we provide on our site without notice (see below).
 We will not be liable if for any reason our site is unavailable at any time or for any period.